neelchauhan/www.neelc.org-pelican/content/pages/projects.md

 [colwide](https://github.com/neelchauhan/colwide) is a Perl script which displays a specified number of characters (default: 80 `#` characters) on the terminal.
-It was used primaarily for aligning terminals with [tmux](https://tmux.github.io/) (because I want my terminals to all be perfectly 80 characters).
+It was used primarily for aligning terminals with [tmux](https://tmux.github.io/) (because I want my terminals to all be perfectly 80 characters).